-Headshot sessions can be expensive and, for some actors, can be a source of stress.
-It’s important that you go into your session prepared so that you come out with as many viable proofs as possible.
+Headshot sessions can be expensive and, for some actors, a source of stress.
+It’s important that you go into your session prepared so you come out with as many viable proofs as possible.
 You want options.
 Lucky for you, there are specific things that you can do on the day that will guarantee success, the most important of which are your headshot poses themselves.

 Chances are that you will be doing a variety of facial expressions on the day of the shoot.
-You want to rehearse a variety of smiles—a big smile, a three-quarter smile, a half smile, and a closed-mouth smile.
-Perhaps this sounds a bit tedious, but, upon practicing in the mirror, or using your phone camera, you will see what types of smiles look most natural on you.
+You want to rehearse a variety of smiles: a big smile, three-quarter smile, half-smile, closed-mouth smile.
+Perhaps this sounds a bit tedious, but upon practicing in the mirror or using your phone camera, you will see what types of smiles look and feel most natural for you.
 Use your acting skills to make those smiles authentic.
-Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose/forehead, etc.
+Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose and forehead, etc.

-You will also want to rehearse your serious, more “dramatic” facial expressions.
+You will also want to rehearse serious, more “dramatic” facial expressions.
 Again, use your acting skills to make the most of your headshot poses!

 On the day, you will want to feel relaxed in your body posture.
 Perhaps do some light stretching or yoga in the morning to get prepared.
 Make sure that your shoulders are relaxed and that you are breathing from your diaphragm to avoid any stiffness.
 Always have good posture, and speaking of...

-Even if you are tilting forward slightly in a shot, which you often will be.
-(Leaning forward has a slimming effect on camera.)
-You always want a straight back because good posture indicates confidence.
+Even if you are tilting forward slightly in a shot—which you often will be—keep your back straight.
+Good posture indicates confidence.

 Think angles.
 Think relaxed.
 Shift your weight to one foot or the other.
-The shifting can and should be very subtle and slight, but you never want to be 100 percent facing the camera straight on when posing for a headshot.
+The shifting can and should be very subtle and slight, but you never want to be 100% facing the camera straight on when posing for a headshot.

-Sometimes, the camera will be right at eye level, making it possible—depending on how you have your head placed—for it to appear as though you have a double chin (even if you do not).
-I always teach my acting students the “orange” technique.
-Throughout the photo shoot—even when you are asked to lower your chin—pretend there is a large orange underneath your chin.
+Sometimes the camera will be right at eye level, making it possible for it to appear as though you have a double chin (even if you do not).
+I always teach my acting students the “orange” technique: Throughout the shoot, even when you are asked to lower your chin, pretend there is a large orange underneath your chin.
 You always want a space between your chin and your neck.
-Honestly, you may feel like a turtle for half of your shoot, but once your photos come out, you won’t be able to tell that you were holding such a pose.
+You may feel like a turtle for half of your shoot but once your photos come out, you won’t be able to tell that you were holding the pose.
 Just stay as relaxed as possible, regardless of how unnatural a position may feel.